 How do you minimise or avoid altogether paying ATM fees whilst living in Chiang Mai?
 Don’t hold back, hit us with your experiences by posting a comment below!

-If you enjoyed this post, be sure to check out the Introduction to our series about the true cost of living in Chiang Mai with separate articles detailing Accommodation, Alcohol & Tobacco, Food & Drink, Health Care, Immigration Fees, Internet Access, Thai SIM Cards, Transportation, Utilities & Laundry as well as Work Spaces.
+If you enjoyed this post, be sure to check out the Introduction to our series about the true cost of living in Chiang Mai with separate articles detailing Accommodation, Alcohol & Tobacco, Bank Charges, Food & Drink, Health Care, Immigration Fees, Thai SIM Cards, Transportation, Utilities & Laundry as well as Work Spaces.